ljantzen/obsidian-logging/README.md

 This little utility written in Rust makes it possible to log directly to todays daily note from the linux command line.

+## Version 1.3.0 Changes - Timestamp Format Update

+**Important:** Starting with version 1.3.0, timestamps now include seconds (HH:mm:ss format instead of HH:mm).

+**What this means for you:**
+- New entries will have timestamps with seconds (e.g., `14:30:45` instead of `14:30`)
+- When using the `-t` flag, you can specify seconds: `-t 14:30:45` or omit them: `-t 14:30` (defaults to `:00`)
+- **Existing log files:** When you add a new entry to a file, all existing timestamps in that log section will be automatically reformatted to include seconds (e.g., `14:30` becomes `14:30:00`)
+- Duplicate timestamp detection: If you add an entry with a timestamp that already exists, the seconds will be incremented until a unique timestamp is found

+This change ensures better precision and prevents timestamp collisions when logging multiple entries at the same minute.

 ## License

 This software is licensed under a combined MIT and SPPL license.
 It is basically a MIT license, but in order to be compliant you need to send me a postcard.
 Details in LICENSE.md